Doesn't it feel like most people are falling a little too much in love with automation just because it's faster and easier?

 It’s easy to artificially inflate your follower numbers, which is impressive at a superficial glance -- but it doesn’t indicate that your content actually has any impact.

-An engaged audience contains followers who like your posts, comment when you add
+An engaged audience contains followers who like your posts, comment when you add something, and respond to your comments.
+It’s about creating a loyal following that opens up conversation and opportunity for all parties involved.

 I teamed up with Fouad Tolaib, Founder of Jolted, to develop the framework for the experiment.